vimpostor/blog/content/mutt-aliases.md

 notmuch address --deduplicate=address --output=sender --output=recipients '*'
 ```

-As to be expected from a mail indexer, notmuch is very fast with this and outputs all addresses in a matter of a few milliseconds, no matter whether your inbox contains a few hundred or literally millions of messages.
+As to be expected from a mail indexer, notmuch is very fast with this and outputs all addresses in a matter of a few milliseconds, regardless of whether your inbox contains a few hundred or literally millions of messages.
 If we want to use these addresses in mutt, we have to translate them into a specific query format, so I came up with the following shell one-liner using [jq](https://stedolan.github.io/jq/):

 ```bash